 Our clinical development programs for our product candidates may not receive regulatory approval either if such product candidates fail to demonstrate that they are safe and effective in clinical trials and consequently fail to obtain necessary approvals from the FDA, or similar non-U.S. regulatory agencies, or if we have inadequate financial or other resources to advance these product candidates through the clinical trial process.
+Our protocol amendments, including but not limited to the sponsorship change from Teva to us, revisions to statistical analysis plans, or inclusion of analyses on poor prognostic patients, may be approved by regulatory authorities on a country-by-country basis slower than we anticipate, or not at all.
+As a result, we may require Teva's cooperation in terminating the ENSPIRIT trial on a country-by-country basis where Teva remains sponsor in such countries.
+Such cooperation may be delayed or may not be satisfactorily received.
+We may be required to continue the ENSPIRIT study longer than would be desirable until we become the sponsor in all jurisdictions.
 If competitive products developed by third parties show significant benefit in the cancer indications in which we are developing our product candidates, any planned supportive or primary registration trials may be delayed, altered or not initiated and custirsen, apatorsen and our other product candidates may never receive regulatory approval.
 Any failure to obtain regulatory approval of custirsen, apatorsen or our other product candidates could have a material and adverse effect on our business.